basti564/DreamGrid/README.md

-# Quest PiLauncher
+# PiLauncher
-This is a simple launcher for Meta Quest VR headsets supporting Android/Official Quest/SideQuest apps and games.
+This is a simple launcher for Oculus Quest and Pico VR headsets supporting official/SideQuest apps and games.

 [Builds](https://github.com/lvonasek/binary/tree/master/QuestPiLauncher),
 [VIdeo](https://youtu.be/-CPBeUSL2Nw?t=4)